 All reports are in PDF format:

 The 1998 NAEP program included state-level assessments in reading at grades 4 and 8 and in writing at grade 8, and national-level assessments in civics, reading, and writing at grades 4, 8, and 12.
-The NAEP Writing assessment was administered at the state level for the first time in 1998, at grade 8 in public and nonpublic schools.
+The NAEP reading assessment has been administered at the state level three times: in public schools at grade 4 in 1992, in public and nonpublic schools at grade 4 in 1994, and in public and nonpublic schools at grades 4 and 8 in 1998.

-The state reports and their companion, the NAEP 1998 Writing Report Card for the Nation and the States, provide a look at the main results of the NAEP 1998 Writing assessment.
+The state reports and their companion, the NAEP 1998 Reading Report Card for the Nation and the States, provide a look at the main results of the NAEP 1998 reading assessment.
 Each participating jurisdiction receives its own customized state report, as seen here.
-The Writing Report Card offers data for all states and additional national data.
+The Reading Report Card offers data for all states and additional national data.
 Summary data tables providing information for all jurisdictions for which results are reported in 1998 are available at this Web site.

 In addition, this report has two appendices.
 Appendix A, Where to Find More Information, describes the data available on the Web and provides information on sources for related data.
 Appendix B, Figures from Section 1, displays full-page replicas of Section 1 figures for those jurisdictions reporting results from their public school students.